 Nosebleeds are common.
-Most people have suffered from a nosebleed once or twice in their life.
-Most of the time it only lasts a few minutes, then stops.
+Most people have suffered from a nosebleed once or twice in their lives.
+Most of the time, it only lasts a few minutes and then stops.

 2 Types

-There are 2 different kinds of nose bleeds.
-The first, happens when the blood vessels in the front of the nose bleed.
-The second, occurs in the back or deeper part of the nose.
-When this happens, the blood flows down the throat and can be dangerous.
+There are two different kinds of nosebleeds.
+The first occurs when the blood vessels in the front of the nose bleed.
+The second occurs in the back or deeper part of the nose.
+When this happens, blood flows down the throat, which can be dangerous.

 Common Causes of Nosebleeds